-A rare opportunity for two students to undertake an internship in a London legal firm.
-The opportunity has been made possible by the College’s alumni community in London and will see two students experience a supervised 12 week internship in London.
+A rare opportunity for a student to undertake a legal internship in London.
+The opportunity has been made possible by the College’s alumni community in London and will see the recipient experience a supervised 12 week internship in London.

 A supervised 10-week internship in the field of constitutional law in the Commonwealth Attorney-General’s Department with a $15,000 AUD scholarship.
 This Scholarship has been made possible from the Leslie Zines Endowment, established in memory of Professor Leslie Zines AO, a former Dean of the ANU Faculty of Law and one of Australia’s leading constitutional law scholars.